andrewferlitsch/Gap/README.md

   - Automatic storage and retrieval with high performance HDF5 files.
   - Automatic handling of mixed channels (grayscale, RGB and RGBA) and pixel size.
-  - Programmtic control of resizing.
+  - Programmatic control of resizing.
-  - Programmtic control of conversion into machine ready data format: decompression, normalize, flatten.
+  - Programmatic control of conversion into machine learning ready data format: decompression, normalize, flatten.
+  - Programmatic control of minibatch generation.
+  - Programmatic control of image synethsis.
   - Asynchronous processing of images.
   - Automatic generation of CV machine learning ready data.